WindhoverLabs/auto-yamcs/README.md

 ## jinjer <a name="jinjer"></a>

-As you set up your ground system with YAMCS, you'll have an increasing need to displays.
+As you set up your ground system with YAMCS, you'll have an increasing need for displays.
 YAMCS Studio can be used for such task.
 And for _most_ displays, creating them manually is good enough.
 However, there are some displays that can become very painful to create manually as they depend of the specific build of flight software.
 This is where `jinjer` can help.